mac-s-g/react-json-view/README.md

     * add optional `depth` prop
     * consider moving to postcss
     * add a few different themes on top of `_variables.scss`
-4. add collapsed attributes to objects and support collapse / expand functionality
+4. add array component supports collapse and expand